The comfort food king of Levittown – Curly’s Comfort Foods

 The special of the day here when we went was the Brisket Melt so we are going there next.
 This had provolone and an unseeded roll and was served with a thicker version of an au jus, more like a gravy.
 The sandwich itself was beautiful and the first bite without the gravy was a nice bite.
 You got the flavor of the brisket and provolone together and got to feel how tender the brisket was in your mouth.
 The bite with the gravy however, was infinitely better.
 It added so much more flavor, but was still not overly salty like a lot of gravies/dipping sauces make these types of sandwiches.

 The Bone-in wings tasted like straight up southern fried chicken.
 Not like any wings you typically get up North, they were a really nice surprise.
-We also had the hush puppies which had a nice flavor I was not expecting as well and were served with a sauce that reminded me of a classic southern remoulade.
+The bone in-wings were excellent with Curly’s homemade buffalo or with their habanero sauce which had a balance of sweet and heat.
+We also had the hush puppies which had a nice flavor I was not expecting.
+They had a nice crusty exterior with a soft interior and had a sweetness I was not used to when getting hush puppies.
+They were served with a sauce that reminded me of a classic southern remoulade.